 If you worked as a civilian employee for the federal government, you may receive unemployment compensation based on your federal wages.
 Be sure to have Standard Form 8 and Standard Form 50 personnel action forms with you when you file your claim; however do not delay filing your claim if you cannot locate those documents as your claim will start only from the week in which you file your claim.

-The customer service representative will advise you on how to file a UCFE claim and determine the state to which your federal wages will be assigned.
 If your federal wages are assigned to Hawaii, your eligibility will be determined under Hawaii Law and you must comply with all of our requirements to receive benefits.
 If your claim is filed against another state then your eligibility will be determined under that other state’s laws.

 Lump sum payment for unused civil service leave and/or severance pay will not delay payment on your claim.
 You can receive benefits during the period covered by these types of payments.